crainte/python-novaclient/README.rst

 - ``resize`` has gained a new flag, ``--disk-config <auto|manual>`` to allow you to change between the two configurations.
 - ``compute-list`` lists all instances that a specific compute host manages.
 - ``tenant-servers`` uses the os-simple-tenant-usage extension to view full lists of servers for a tenant.
-- The new flag ``display`` you to instruct novaclient which columns to return in the following functions.
+- The new flag ``--display`` will allow you to instruct novaclient which columns to return in the following functions:

   - list
   - compute-list
   - tenant-servers

 - ``boot`` has gained the flags ``--no-nic`` and ``--disk-config <auto|manual>``
 - More to come.